lappemic/BatteryValueModel/README.md

 any formal validation process yet, and therefore no assurance regarding their accuracy or reliability can be given.

 ## Deployment
-At model is deployed at the moment on this domain: https://battery-value-model-136905a15320.herokuapp.com
+At model is deployed at the moment on this domain:<br>

+https://battery-value-model-136905a15320.herokuapp.com

 ## Prerequisites